Wills Articles

 Some Matters Dealt with In Sask Legislation

-You may wonder whether a health care provider will be prepared to honour your directions in a Living Will for fear of legal action or other repercussions.
+You may wonder whether a health care provider will be prepared to honour your directions in a Living Will/Health Care Directive for fear of legal action or other repercussions.
 Saskatchewan legislation, called The Health Care Directives and Substitute Health Care Decision Makers Act came into force in 1997.
 It takes those concerns into account.
 Some of the provisions in the Act are:

 • A person is entitled to sign a Health Care Directive if they are 16 years old and of sound mind.